leric2/GROMORA-harmo/documentation/level1.md

 | air_temperature | double | time | Kelvin | air_temperature | air temperature | air temperature at the station |
 | relative_humidity | double | time | - | relative_humidity | relative humidity | relative humidity of the air at the station |
 | precipitation | double | time | mm | precipitation | precipitation | Accumulation of precipitation during the cycle (from gauge ?) |

+## Some potential improvements

+### Level 1 file naming

+Implement specific names depending on the calibration outlier detection or calibration/integration time for level 1a/b.